1970s in Bangladesh: Industrial and service sectors

-Net value addition from industrial sector, which stood at USD 3.8 billion in 1970 (in 2010 constant USD), grew at average annual rate of 1.1% to USD 4.2 billion by 1979 (in the same constant USD basis).
+Net value addition from industrial sector, which stood at US$3.8 billion in 1970 (in 2010 constant USD), grew at average annual rate of 1.1% to US$4.2 billion by 1979 (in the same constant USD basis).
 Manufacturing sector contributed 62.1% of industrial value added in the beginning of this period and it gradually changed to 66.1% by the end.
 By 1979 manufacturers export accounted for 64.5% of total merchandise export while import supporting the manufacturing segment accounted for 55.2% of total merchandise import.
 In that year, textile and garments accounted for 37.0% of the value addition of the manufacturing sector.
 In 1973-74 there were 1,427 industrial establishments in the country employing 0.31 million staffs.
 By 1979-80 the number of establishment grew to 3,006 and employment in the sector grew to 0.42 million.

-On the other hand, net value addition from the service sector amounting USD 14.2 billion in 1970, also grew at average annual rate of 1.3% and stood at USD 16.1 billion by 1979 (in 2010 constant USD).
+On the other hand, net value addition from the service sector amounting US$14.2 billion in 1970, also grew at average annual rate of 1.3% and stood at US$16.1 billion by 1979 (in 2010 constant USD).

 Some of the major business houses / enterprises that started journey in this decade include the Beximco, City Group, T K Group of Industries and BRAC in 1972, Jamuna Group and Milk Vita in 1974, Concord Group and Otobi in 1975, Meghna Group of Industries in 1976, Nasir Group in 1977, BRAC's business venture Aarong in 1978 and Rangs Group in 1979.
 In the public sector BTCL was established in 1971 followed by Petrobangla, Bangladesh Shipping Corporation and Biman Bangladesh Airlines in 1972, Bangladesh Petroleum Corporation in 1976 and Bangladesh Machine Tools Factory in 1979.